MAGICS-LAB/algo_emu/README.md

 # In‑Context Algorithm Emulation in Fixed‑Weight Transformers

-This is the code for the paper: ''**In‑Context Algorithm Emulation in Fixed‑Weight Transformers**''.
+This is the code for the paper: [**In-Context Algorithm Emulation in Fixed-Weight Transformers**](https://arxiv.org/abs/2508.17550).
 You can use this repo to reproduce the results in the paper.

 ## Environmental Setup